mstnorris/GoustoAPI-Dev/report.md

 My solution meets the listed requirements fully, however I would not consider it 'production ready' as it does not address the following.

-#### Persistence - Updating a Recipe
+#### Persistence - Storing & Updating a Recipe

-When a recipe is updated, the changes are not persisted as this was not a requirement.
-It is usually something that would be carried out with a database of some description.
-However the API does make reasonable effort to validate the request.
+When a recipe is created or updated, the changes are not persisted as this was not a requirement (due to no database).
+However the API responds as if the persistence was successful and does make reasonable effort to validate the request.

 #### Persistence - Rating a Recipe

-Although the API end point responds to a rating request for a recipe, the data is not persisted in any way.
-As above, reasonable efforts are made to validate the request such that:
+Although the API end point responds to a rating request for a recipe, the data is not persisted in any way (as above).
+Also, reasonable efforts are made to validate the request such that:

 - The field is required
 - The value passed is an integer
 - The integer is between 1 and 5 (inclusive)

-#### Front-End

-No first-party front-end

 #### Authentication & Authorisation